ecrc/bemfmm/README.md

 ## Running a test case ###

 To give you a flavor of the excepted outputs, you can use: `make test_serial`, for serial execution, or `make test_parallel`, for parallel execution.
+[Note: You may need to add TBB library path to your **LD_LIBRARY_PATH**, before you run the executable.
+To do so just do the following: `export LD_LIBRARY_PATH="TBB/lib:$LD_LIBRARY_PATH"`.
+The example herein assumes that you are using the TBB implementation provided with BEMFMM.
+Hence, you may want to replace `TBB/lib` with your TBB lib path.]

 ## Contact ###